FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 The burgomaster's monstrous henchman, [[Appendix D_ Monsters and NPCs.pdf#page=8|Izek Strazni]], sleeps here at night.
 During the day, he is in town taking care of his master's business.
 Izek's chest is unlocked and contains a heap of wrinkled clothes, under which is a nonmagical shortsword.
 A thorough search of the room reveals a few empty wine bottles under the bed.
 The label on each bears the winery's name, the Wizard of Wines, and wine's name, Purple Grapemash No. 3.

 **lzek's Doll Collection**
 Each doll has a small tag stitched into its clothing that reads "Is No Fun, Is No Blinsky!"
-Izek had the local toymaker, Gadof Blinsky (area N7), craft the dolls in Ireena's likeness.
+Izek had the local toymaker, Gadof Blinsky (area [[Blinksy Toys(N7)|N7]]), craft the dolls in Ireena's likeness.

 ## Victor's bedroom(N3k)
 "This handsomely appointed room contains a canopied bed, a low bookshelf, and a full-length mirror in a wooden frame on the wall across from the door.
 Set into the north wall is an arched window of leaded glass.
 Nothing here seems unusual."